Consultant & Workforce Development Instructor

-Stephanie Diaconis, Director of Training Programs, joined The Precision Institute in 2020.
-She has 30 plus years of combined experience in education and business.
+Stephanie Diaconis is a Consultant and Workforce Development Instructor for The Precision Institute, and has 30 plus years of combined experience in education and business.

 Stephanie began her early career as a 5th grade teacher.
 After raising her children, she went back to teaching at a Blue-Ribbon School in Pennsylvania, first as a teacher at various grade levels, and then as a Curriculum Coordinator and directing faculty and staff.
 Her focus, commitment and devotion has been to support students with ASD.
 She accomplished this by working with students, faculty, and administrators to develop and implement curriculum to enhance the learning experience.